rchain-community/rchain.cloud/README.md

 Private key specified to run rnode is predefined as a validator that has stake and in this way we run rnode in write mode.
 If we don't run it with validator tat doesn't have stake we would run it in only read only mode and this won't work.

-For current version to work we don't need no more parameters which can change in the future.
+Current rnode version works only with stated parameters which can change in the future.

+# FRONTEND
+TBD

-For any questions or else send us a mail at: edi.sinovcic@gmail.com or open issue on github so we can help you.
+For any questions send us a mail at: edi.sinovcic@gmail.com or open issue on github so we can help you.